Methadone Clinic Darlington County, SC

 Starting Point Of Darlington

 Starting Point Of Darlington is a methadone clinic in Darlington County, SC.
-It is located at 1451 Retail Row, 29550 zip.
-Starting Point Of Darlington provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-Starting Point Of Darlington provides methadone detox and methadone maintenance.
-Other than methadone treatment, Starting Point Of Darlington offers family counseling, individual counseling and hepatitis education, counseling and support.
-Starting Point Of Darlington provides medication assisted treatment to women and men.
+It is situated at 1451 Retail Row, 29550 zip.
+Starting Point Of Darlington provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+Starting Point Of Darlington provides methadone maintenance and methadone detox.
+Other than methadone treatment, Starting Point Of Darlington offers hepatitis education, counseling and support, substance use education and family counseling.
+Starting Point Of Darlington provides medication assisted treatment to men and women.

 Darlington County Clinic

-Darlington County Clinic is a methadone treatment facility in Darlington County, South Carolina.
+Darlington County Clinic is a methadone clinic in Darlington County, SC.
 It is situated at 900 South Fourth Street, 29550 zip.
-Darlington County Clinic provides outpatient treatment and regular outpatient treatment.
-Other than methadone treatment, Darlington County Clinic offers family counseling, group counseling and substance use education.
-Darlington County Clinic provides medication-assisted services to men and women.
+Darlington County Clinic provides regular outpatient treatment and outpatient treatment.
+Other than methadone treatment, Darlington County Clinic offers group counseling, substance use education and marital/couples counseling.
+Darlington County Clinic provides medication-assisted treatment to men and women.

 FAQs for a Methadone Clinic in Darlington County, SC: